andreamazzitelli/checkBin/doc/Second Delivery/Technology.md

   - if the weight is below the estimated one (with a margin of 20%) when the fill level is greater or equal than 8; in that case it keeps the bin open
   - else if the fill level is grater or equal than 8 and the weight is coherent, it closes the bin
   - else it opens the bin

+### Accuracy of the fill level
+The fill level is computed from the measures taken by the ultrasonic sensor.
+Its accuracy can be an issue since the sensor measures the distance of a small area of the bin.
+<br>As a consequence it could happen that in this area there is a lot of trash while the remaining space is empty.
+For this reason we decided to take into consideration also the weight measured through a load cell to implement a double check measure.
+<br>Indeed we verify if the real weight measured is similar to the estimated weight with a margin of 20 percent (computed by using the fill level of the bin, the base area and the waste type).
+This double check allows us to detect a mismatch between the two measurements and makes us aware of any anomaly in the system.
+- An anomaly is detected when the fill level is greater or equal than 8 and the weight is lower than the estimated one.
+We decided not to close the bin (since the bin could be not really full) while still sending the fill level to the cloud.
+Because of the mismatch between the measurements of the two sensors, we do not really know if the bin is actually full or not.
+Indeed we prefer to leave the bin open during an anomaly even if it is actually full instead of closing it while it is still empty.
+- Another anomaly could happen if the load cell returns a weight greater than the maximum one (with a margin of 20 percent) but the fill level is smaller than 8.
+Also in this case we decided to adopt the same policy as before, keeping the bin open and sending 9 as fill level to the cloud.
+In this way an operator will empty the bin and solve the anomaly.
+<br> Another solution is to add more ultrasonic sensors to the system; this solution would increase the cost in terms of power consumption but it would be more precise in detecting the fill level of the bin.

 ## Network